stakkr-org/stakkr/docs/pages/installation.rst

     $ ./install.sh

-3. The old way, manually
+3. The old way, manually (to develop mainly)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Create the virtualenv and activate it: